-Losing my Pinot noir to the smoke in 2020 put a different focus on the white wines, almost like saving the last seed, there was too much at stake and these wines have been so loved.
+Losing the Pinot noir in 2020 put a different focus on the whites, almost like saving the last seed, there was too much at stake and these wines have been so loved.
 They were the first and last wines I made in the Hobbit Hole that is no longer mine.
 And from harvest 2020 through 2021, they were the light that found a way in the dark, and shine with all the intensity that a perfect juxtaposition allows.
 It is with gratitude and great joy I share them with you.